Monday 23 November 2020

 We are still working with employers and apprenticeship providers virtually and planning for future recruitment.

-Our Forward Enterprise Fund and enterprise support is still in place and operating.
+Our enterprise support is still in place and operating through virtual support

 Trew Era café

-Our café in Hackney is now closed, following the guidelines from the Government.
+Our café in Hackney is now permanently closed.

 Supporting our staff

 We are communicating regularly with our staff to ensure they are safe and have the answers to any questions they may have.
-This includes information on all HR (including sick pay and childcare arrangements) and operational matters, as well as updating and circulating COVID 19 Guidance and Action Cards regularly – following advice from Public Health England, the NHS, Gov.uk and the World Health Organisation.
+This includes information on all HR (including sick pay and childcare arrangements) and operational matters, as well as updating and circulating Covid-19 Manual that contains guidance, posters and flowcharts regularly – following advice from Public Health England, the NHS, Gov.uk and the World Health Organisation.
 We are proud that all our staff are acting with professionalism and pragmatism at this time and cannot thank them enough.

 - Head office and administrative offices – non client-facing staff